DandelionSprout/adfilt/.github/CONTRIBUTING.md

 ### Nordic list submissions

 When making a submission pull request to the Nordic list, make sure to do the edits to either:
-* [The uBlock Origin version](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianList.txt) (for the uBO, AdGuard, Adblock Plus, Adblock Plus Eyeo, Privoxy, TPL, and uBO+privacy versions).
+* [The uBlock Origin version](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianList.txt) (for the uBO, AdGuard, AdBlock, Adblock Plus, Privoxy, TPL, and uBO+privacy versions).
 * [The file for anti-anti-adblock entries](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/NorwegianExperimentalList%20alternate%20versions/AntiAdblockEntries.txt).
 * [The domains version](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianExperimentalList%20alternate%20versions/DandelionSproutsNorskeFiltreDomains.txt) (for all other versions).